Charles Merian Cooper

-Charles Merian Cooper (January 16, 1856 – November 14, 1923) was an American attorney and politician who served as a U.S. Representative from Florida from 1893 until 1897.
+Charles Merian Cooper (January 16, 1856 – November 14, 1923) was an American attorney and politician who served two terms as a U.S. Representative from Florida from 1893 until 1897.

 Early life and education

 Cooper was born on January 16, 1856, in Athens, Georgia.
 His father, Charles Phillip Cooper, served as a United States Treasury Department agent until the American Civil War, when he was appointed to help organize the Confederate States Treasury Department.
 In 1864, he and his family moved to Jacksonville, Florida in order to escape Union forces.

 Cooper studied law at Gainesville Academy, graduating in 1867.
 He was accepted into the Florida Bar in the same year, and began a private practice in St. Augustine, Florida.

 Political career

 In 1880, Cooper, a Democrat, was elected to the Florida House of Representatives, representing St. John's County.
 He served until 1884, when he was elected to the Florida Senate from St. John's County.

+State Attorney General

 On January 13, 1885, Cooper was appointed as the 15th Florida Attorney General by Governor Edward A. Perry.
 Cooper served until 1889 when his term expired.
 Later that year, he was one of three commissioners appointed to revise the state's statutes.